schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 Adsorption isotherm models describe the accumulation of molecules on the surface of a stationary phase.
 Typically, the loading concentration $q$ of a component is expressed as a function of its concentration $c$ in the mobile phase.
-These models, often referred to as "binding models," provide the mathematical framework for understanding adsorption behavior.
+These models, often referred to as "binding models", provide the mathematical framework for understanding adsorption behavior.

 (linear_model)=
 ### Linear model